 Lung Cancer Prevention & Detection Saves Lives

 Lung cancer is a deadly disease.
 In fact, according to the American Cancer Society, this leading cause of cancer death kills more men and women than colon, breast and prostate cancers combined.
-The good news is that there are ways to both reduce your risk and screen for the disease in its early, most treatable stages.
+To help reduce the number of lung cancer deaths in the future, the American Cancer Society has expanded its lung cancer screening recommendations.

 Why Are Lung Cancer Deaths So Common?